cyverse-archive/Nibblonian/README.markdown

 Copying a file or directory
 ---------------------------
-The "from" field can be either the path to a file or folder.
+The "from" field is a list of paths to a file or folder.
+Files and folders can be mixed in together in the "from" field.
 The "to" field needs to be the path to the destination folder.

 Action: "copy"